Drax74/capstone/README.md

 # Functionality of the application

-This application will allow creating/removing/updating/fetching TODO items.
-Each TODO item can optionally have an attachment image.
-Each user only has access to TODO items that he/she has created.
+This application will allow creating/removing/updating/fetching POST items.
+Each POST item can have an attachment image, description, tags and can be published for public viewing.
+Each user has access to all public POSTS and all private and public POSTS that he/she has created.

-# TODO items
+# POST items

-The application stores TODO items, and each TODO item contains the following fields:
+The application stores POST items, and each POST item contains the following fields:

-- `todoId` (string) - a unique id for an item
+- `postId` (string) - a unique id for an item
-- `userId` (string) - a unique id of a user who created a TODO item
+- `userId` (string) - a unique id of a user who created a POST item
 - `createdAt` (string) - date and time when an item was created
-- `name` (string) - name of a TODO item (e.g. "Change a light bulb")
+- `description` (string) - description of a POST item (e.g. "Change a light bulb")
-- `dueDate` (string) - date and time by which an item should be completed
+- `tags` (string[]) - array of strings
-- `done` (boolean) - true if an item was completed, false otherwise
+- `public` (string) - public or private status
 - `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a TODO item

 # Frontend